Teaching

 Undergraduate Cornerstone Projects, Mentor (Spring & Fall Semester)

-My teaching is in line with the ISTE standard (International Society for Technology in Education).
+I hold a teaching certificate from the University of Melbourne and an English Medium Instruction (EMI) certification from the University of Tokyo.
+My teaching aligns with the International Society for Technology in Education (ISTE) standard.
 My mission is to prepare students to thrive in the Innovation Age by teaching them to think at three levels:

 WHAT: what is the basic concept?